Best Hiking Tours to Machu Picchu

 The Choquequirao Trek to Machu Picchu is a 7-day trekking excursion in Peru that takes you from the hidden Incan ruins of Choquequirao to the famous Machu Picchu.
 Choquequirao, which means «cradle of gold» in Quechua, is a lesser-known Incan site that is situated high in the Andes Mountains.
 For many, this is considered the sister of Machu Picchu, and even they say it is bigger than Machu Picchu.
 The journey there is difficult but rewarding.

-Hiking through the off-beaten track and enjoying the most incredible landscapes surrounding huge snow mountains, crossing one of the deepest canyons, and exploring the most beautiful Inca site Get disconnected by exploring the most remote and adventurous trek in the Andes of Peru.
+Hiking through the off-beaten track and enjoying the most incredible landscapes surrounding huge snow mountains, crossing one of the deepest canyons, and exploring the most beautiful Inca site.
+Get disconnected from the life routine and embark to the most remot adventurous trek in the Andes of Peru.

 Typical Length: 4 Days